Motivate students to share their understanding of a book using these fiction and non-fiction reader response questions and prompts.

 8. Why or why not does the title fit the book?

-9. What questions do you have now after reading this material?
+9. What questions do you have now after reading the book?

-10. In what ways did the author make the text enjoyable?
+10. In what ways did the author make the book interesting?

-11. What are three “lingering questions” that you still have after reading?
+11. What are two questions that you have after reading?

-12. Which characters and events in this book would make for a good movie?
+12. Which characters and events would be good in a movie and why?

 14. Which text features did the author use to help you understand the information better?